ahmadpeyvan/H3PC.jl/README.md

 # 🙏 Acknowledgments

 - The **Trixi.jl** team for the base solver architecture.
-- **Jesse Chan** or developing the 2D parabolic solver for the P4est mesh type.
+- **Jesse Chan** for developing the 2D parabolic solver for the P4est mesh type.
 - **Khemraj Shukla** for Mutation.jl and the Julia Mutation++ wrapper.
 - Collaborators and supporting institutions at Brown University DAM.